neithernut/dr.w.falls/doc/design/Modules.md

 For the parsing of command line arguments, we'll use [clap](https://clap.rs/), since we're already somewhat accustomed to working with this library.
-The data type holding the game configuration data will be defined in the main module, as well as the public roaster, safeguarded by a lock allowing concurrent access by the game control and game console tasks.
+The data type holding the game configuration data will be defined in the main module, as well as the public roster, safeguarded by a lock allowing concurrent access by the game control and game console tasks.